-Norfolk Gardens Trust
+Norfolk Gardens Trust269

-378. The Trust is concerned about the settings of the Grade II\ Catton Hall Park, the Grade II\ Waterloo Park and views from Mousehold Heath and Kett's Heights.
+378. The Trust is concerned about the settings of the Grade II Catton Hall Park, the Grade II Waterloo Park and views from Mousehold Heath and Kett's Heights.
 Catton Hall Park was the first park landscaped by Humphry Repton, who used the Cathedral spire as a key feature in his design.
 Waterloo Park was the last of the parks designed by Captain Arnold Sandys-Winsch.
 The centrepiece of the park is a listed pavilion from where there are magnificent views across the city.
 The Cathedral spire stands out in views from the upper path.
 The proposal would be in view, especially in the winter, rivalling the view of the Cathedral from the heart of the park.
 The prospects from Mousehold Heath and Kett's Heights have inspired numerous works of art.
-The proposal would be set.
+The proposal would forever destroy these famous views.
+An unfortunate precedent would be set.
 The standard of excellence demonstrated by the Goldsmith Street development should be extended to this site.